The Design Process

 Which of the below was the prototype Venus de Milo spatula, do you reckon?

-Now with my poshest label, in proper Ancient Greek.
+Now with our poshest label, in proper Ancient Greek.